MichelleVlza/Proyecto_COVID_HPCD/README.md

 docker run -it --name name username/imagen
 ```

-and copy the Script.sh, this script will do the following...
+and copy the `Script.sh`, this script will do the following...

 ### Cleaning the data

-The script will:
+The `Script.sh` will:

   - Download the data from the Secretaría de Salud in México.